jblattgerste/TrainAR/Documentation/manual/Setup.md

 5. Open the Unity HUB
 6. Add the now cloned repository through clicking "Open" and then selecting the folder that was downloaded in the GitHub client

-TrainAR should now appear in the list of projects and "2022.1.0b16" (or an alternative 2022.1.XXXX version) should be selected as the Editor version.
+TrainAR should now appear in the list of projects and "2022.3 (LTS)" (or any 2022.3.XXXf subversion) should be selected as the Editor version.

 ![](../resources/TrainARDownloaded.JPG)